WilliamLwj/PyXAB/docs/source/getting_started/instructions.rst

 General Instructions
 ===================================
-To use PyXAB, the objective, the domain, and the hierarchical partition on the domain needs to be defined.
-Then the algorithms evaluate the objective at one point in every round and receives a stochastic reward.
+To use PyXAB, simply follow the instructions below.
+The domain and the algorithm must be defined beforehand.
+Hierarchical Partition is optional and normally binary partition works well.
+The objective must be able to evaluate each point the algorithm pulls and return the evaluated objective value.

 ..................................